TyrfingMjolnir/electron-diskmap/README.md

 ![alt text](gdm.gif)

-This is how I downloaded and compiled this skeleton app; it all appears to work fine, apart from the path on a Mac.
+This is how I downloaded and compiled this skeleton app.

 `cd /opt/dev/`